About Andrea Arnold

 I graduated from Appalachian State University with a bachelor’s degree in Political Science and also earned a certificate from Duke University's Paralegal Program.
 After graduation I began working as a paralegal with the ultimate goal of attending law school.
 Though my work as a paralegal was enriching, I felt like a piece of my creativity was unfulfilled.
 Aesthetics has always been a passion of mine and throughout the years I’ve moonlighted as a consultant in the cosmetic, skincare, and textile industries.
 The juxtaposition of my occupations helped me realize that I would rather "work with people, than work with paper."

 I was diagnosed with PCOS as a young teenager, so I know the personal struggle and long battle of removing unwanted hair.
 I began hair removal treatments in 2005 and can personally attest to the process.
 These experiences afforded me the exposure into the world of permanent hair removal.
-After a fortunate encounter with a local Electrologist in 2012, I threw in the corporate towel and set my sights on a career in electrolysis, laser hair removal, and aesthetics.
-I graduated from the Electrolysis Institute of New England, the Rocky Mountain Laser College, and the London Make-Up School.
+After a fortunate encounter with a local Electrologist, I threw in the corporate towel and set my sights on a career in electrolysis, laser hair removal, and aesthetics.
+In 2007 I graduated from the Electrolysis Institute of New England, the Rocky Mountain Laser College, and the London Make-Up School.

 Outside of treating clients in my office, I’ve remained very active in my community.
 I’ve served on the Junior League of Raleigh since 2010 and help raise money for non-profits where the work is dedicated to supporting youth, stabilizing communities, and equal rights.
 I have also served on the Greater Piedmont Electrolysis Association as President, 2nd Vice Chairman, and Secretary.
 I am also an active member of the American Electrolysis Association.